tamton-aquib/staline.nvim/README.md

 <summary> Highlights: </summary>
 <br />
 <li> The `-` in front of sections inverts the color of that section. </li>
-<li> If you want a specific highlight for a single section, specify it as a table like { highlight, section } </li>

 Example:
 `sections = { mid = { 'filename' } }`